WebAssembly/website/news/2025-03-27-spectec/index.md

 but instead extend the SpecTec files and hit a button — well, in the ideal case anyway;
 in the beginning, we fully expect road bumps and some missing features in SpecTec.

-All of Wasm 2.0 and all current [phase 4 and 5 proposals](https://github.com/WebAssembly/proposals) are already integrated into SpecTec.
+All of Wasm 2.0 and all current [Phase 4 and 5 proposals](https://github.com/WebAssembly/proposals) are already integrated into SpecTec.
 The official Wasm 3.0 spec will be produced with SpecTec.
-You can see a draft of that [here](https://wasm-dsl.github.io/spectec/).
+You can see a [draft of that Wasm 3.0 spec](https://wasm-dsl.github.io/spectec/) already.
 For most part, it looks not too different from the hand-crafted document.

 However, not all of the document has been converted to SpecTec yet